 Definition and Pronunciation of Color and Colour

 Both color and colour have the same definition.
 As a noun, these words refer to the hue or pigmentation of something.
 For example, “I’m seeing colors in her hair that don’t appear in nature, so she must have dyed it!”
-(American English) or, “The colour of her dress is a shocking red” (British English).
+(U.S. English) or, “The colour of her dress is a shocking red” (British English).

 As a verb, the words color and colour mean to add or change the hue or pigmentation of something.
 For example, “I want to color my hair orange and green!”
 (American English) or, “Don’t colour the walls with those crayons — draw on the paper instead” (British English).
 Both “color” and “colour” are pronounced the same: KUH-lr.